 Let's create our first rule!

-In this example, we'll Include posts with + Any + Words and then enter Santa Cruz then click +Add.
+In this example, we'll Include posts with + Any + Words and then enter your keywords and click SAVE.
 Voila!
 Our first rule has been created.

 A few things you'll notice:

 1. Capitalization doesn't matter - rules are not case sensitive.

 2. "All" Rules will require a post to contain every keyword that is in your rule in the same post.

 Words can be singular words, phrases, or hashtags.
 Monitors no longer require quotations for exact matches, simply separate phrases with commas.